Neogoma/stardust-SDK-doc/developer/3_3_provide_device_position.md

 ```

-Alright we're good to go!
-Time to plug everything together!!
+Alright, we're good to go!
+Time to plug everything together!